zerobounce/zero-bounce-php-sdk-setup/README.md

 ## ZeroBounce PHP SDK

 This SDK contains methods for interacting easily with ZeroBounce API.
-More information about ZeroBounce you can find in their [official documentation](https://www.zerobounce.net/docs/).
+More information about ZeroBounce you can find in the [official documentation](https://www.zerobounce.net/docs/).

 ## Installation
 To install the SDK you will need to use [composer](https://getcomposer.org/) in your project.